-Automatic Technology suggests you contact your installer to perform an annual door service.
+Automatic Technology suggests you contact your garage door professional to perform an annual door service.

 CAUTION: Frequently examine door, particularly cables, springs and mountings for signs of wear, damage or imbalance.
 Do not use if repair or adjustment is needed since a fault in the installation or an incorrectly balanced door may cause injury.
 (AS3350)